mineshkothari/fullstack/README.md

 The resource https://c.disquscdn.com/next/embed/styles/lounge.7881ba4704e5c647ac74c94714fe89c0.css was preloaded using link preload but not used within a few seconds from the window's load event.
 Please make sure it has an appropriate `as` value and it is preloaded intentionally.
 ```

+**TinyMCE Limitations**

+TinyMCE is used across the site to power the forms fields used to create/edit blog posts, courses and forum posts.
+Although this is a good extension of a standard textfield, I have come across a few limitations.

+These limitations include:

+- Changing font style
+- Changing font colour
+- Adding hyperlinks*
+- Using emojis

+Some of these limitation are less important than others, but one that seems to stand out the most is the inability to add hyperlinks.
+I have noticed when adding blog posts that you can add hyperlinks, but only when copying and pasting them into the TinyMCE's HTMLFields.
+This means there are no options to set ```target="_blank"``` to the links either.

+This poses a problem as it is good practise to open any hyperlinks to external sites in a new tab.

+For the future, I will need to read more into the TinyMCE documentation to see whether I can toggle settings to enable this feature or to find an alternate solution to using TinyMCE altogether.

 <br />
 <br />